Wow! I can’t believe that 2022 is almost over. 🙂

 - Rootcology Gut R&R – This is a gut healing powder that contains L-glutamine, zinc and numerous soothing herbs.

 - Rootcology Systemic Enzymes – This supplement contains a combination of herbs, nutrients, and proteolytic enzymes that support the clearance of circulating immune complexes, self antibodies, food antibodies, and even thyroid nodules.
+Please note that Rootcology’s Systemic Enzymes contain a much stronger formulation than is used in most other brands and studies.
+Do not exceed the recommended dose on the package unless working under the guidance of an experienced practitioner.

 Helping others heal is truly my life’s purpose, and I am so grateful and proud of the work that my team and I are able to do to help you heal.